History of Coin-Operated Arcade Games

 7 Minute Read

-Video games have gone from a niche hobby to a massive industry; there are dozens of enormous game releases each year, and the eSports scene has had unprecedented growth in recent years.
-Here is a short history of arcade games to learn a bit more.
+Video games have evolved from a small hobby into a massive industry.
+Now, many big games are released each year.
+The eSports scene has also experienced unprecedented growth in recent years.
+Here is a brief history of arcade games to learn more about them.

-For younger generations, it might seem like game consoles have always been a fact of life; anyone under 25 probably grew up with a PlayStation or Xbox in their house.
+For younger people, it may seem like game consoles have always been around.
+Anyone under 25 likely grew up with a PlayStation or Xbox at home.

 The truth is that the ubiquity of consoles is relatively new.